salesforce-marketingcloud/MarketingCloudSDK-Android/_posts/2018-09-12-device-contact-registration.md

 #### Common causes of orphaned contacts

-* Initializing the SDK without setting the `delayRegistrationForContactKey` flag to `true` in an app that will eventually associate the device users with a known identifier.
+* Initializing the SDK without setting the `delayRegistrationUntilContactKeyIsSet` flag to `true` in an app that will eventually associate the device users with a known identifier.
     1. The first launch of the app the SDK will send a registration to the Marketing Cloud.
 This will be done before it would be possible for the customer to set a contact key.
     2. Upon receiving a registration payload without a contact key, the Marketing Cloud will generate one for the device. (eg. abc123)
     3. At a point in the future (let's say once the user logs into their account in the application) the app sets the known contact key in the registration.